AmgdGocha/DriveFS-Sleuth/README.md

 * Compiling information on mirroring folders.
 * Providing insights into connected device configurations.
 * Supports searching functionality to facilitate the investigations.
+* Recovering the synced items from the cache.
+The recovered items can be filtered based on the searching criteria.
 * Generating HTML and CSV reports of the analysis results.

 For the underlying research, refer to: